sjuulwijnia/kx-modals/README.md

 # kx-modals
-A simple implementation of modals in Angular 2, using Bootstrap 4's modal style by default.
+A simple implementation of modals in Angular.

 ## Quick start
 * Add the package to your project by using ``npm install kx-modals --save``.
 After that, just complete the following steps: